henryluo/mailboxldapcompare/README.md

 ## Running the scripts

-Must have a file named
+Must have a file named `everymailboxsize.txt` which is a file that lists every IMAP mailbox home folder name, separated by newline characters.

 Scripts will probably be consolidated at some point, but for now, scripts should be run in this order:
 ```
 1. testeverymailboxsize.py